A Columbus Pastor’s Perspective: Channel gifts, passion for good

 Channel passion, hurts and cares into the lives of others.
 A church, a pastor and CARES are good places to start.

-Visit www.facebook.com and search for “CARES Columbus WI” or contact the United Methodist Church at 920-623-3625 or columbusumc@cbusumc.net for more information regarding CARES.
+Visit www.facebook.com and search for “CARES Columbus WI” or email C.A.R.E.Sofcolumbuswi@gmail.com for more information regarding CARES.

 The Rev. Dietrich Gruen is a pastor at the First Presbyterian Church, 157 N. Spring St., Columbus, and the Bethany Presbyterian Church in Randolph.
 Email dgruen@chorus.net to reach him.